 In the world of art and entertainment, everything is subjective.
-Millions of fans loved that blockbuster film that dominated theaters last year, but maybe you found it lacking in substance.
+Millions of fans loved that blockbuster film that dominated theaters a couple of years ago, but maybe you found it lacking in substance.
 Maybe some of the great works of literature you were forced to read in school left you wondering why they were considered important enough to be included in the curriculum.
 Maybe that song that your best friend plays over and over causes you nothing but agitation.

 Poetry is no different.
 You might work your way through dozens of poems before you find one that speaks to you.
 And your favorite poem might be dismissed by your writer friends as campy or dull.